[ Printer Friendly Version ] [ Report Abuse ]

 Lily felt someone tug at her left trouser leg and she slowly turned around to look down at Nanette Minot, who was staring up at her with pleading eyes.
 Lily recognized the fear in her expression and tried to comfort her by putting an arm around her shoulders.
 The Head Girl felt soothing words form on the tip of her tongue but as she turned her attention to the rest of the room, she realized that Nanette wasn’t the only scared student in the room.

 Lily felt her maternal instinct kick in as she did a quick headcount.
-So far, Ben Smithers had rescued 26 other students and turned The Purple Inkpot into a makeshift safe house.
-Her selflessness began to control her actions and she instantly tended to the scared teenagers, asking if anyone was hurt or impaired.
-She even placed some of the house kittens in the laps of frightened youngsters to make them feel at ease.
+So far, Smithers had rescued 26 other students and turned The Purple Inkpot into a makeshift safe house.
+Her selflessness began to control her actions and she instantly tended to the scared teenagers, asking if anyone was hurt or impaired.; she even placed some of the house kittens in the laps of frightened youngsters to make them feel at ease.

 “Potter!”
-Frank Longbottom called out from across the room and Lily perked up as she saw Alice Cooper cross over to James.
+Frank called out from across the room and Lily perked up as she saw Alice cross over to James.

 “Thank Merlin you’re here.
 Smithers started pulling people off the street and we know Zito and his parents are doing the same over at Dominic Maestro’s music shop,” Alice informed them.

 “Too bad, really,” Frank said with a half smile.
-“I heard Tarantellegra was in the middle of recording with the attacked started.”
+“I heard Tarantellegra was in the middle of cutting a record when the attacked started.”

 “We don’t know,” Lily said softly and hugged Remus when he offered her a comforting embrace as well.
 “Peter and Aeryn were off at some pub if I remember correctly and Sirius -”

-“Already on it,” James said with authority as he pulled his two-way mirror out of his corduroy jacket.
+“Already on it,” James said as he pulled a two-way mirror out of his corduroy jacket.
 “Padfoot?”

 “I’m alright, Prongs!”
 Sirius gasped as his face appeared.
 He kept turning his head back and forth as he threw glances at his wailing girlfriend.
 “But I don’t think Gemma is.
 She’s hysterical, mate.”